shmg1679/CodePath-course-works-Cyber-Security/README.md

 ### Vulnerability #1: Cross-Site Scripting

-Description: enter any random name and email with the XSS attack in the comment/feedback section will create the attack when staff or anyone else who's able to view the feedback section.
-The staff will get hit by each and every one of the attacks if they were to click the ok option continuously.
+Description: enter any random name and email with the XSS attack in the comment/feedback section will create the attack.
+When staff or anyone else who's able to view the feedback section, the staff will get hit by each and every one of the attacks if they were to click the ok option continuously.

 <img src="https://user-images.githubusercontent.com/91004979/163120045-9748bc7f-3dad-4eef-9fe5-36f7be09a2d6.gif">

 ### Vulnerability #2: Username Enumeration

-Description: As I was testing out username enumeration I noticed that only on green the developer made it so that only users that exist would have the "Log in was unsuccessful" bold while when they don't exist, it becomes normal.
-Blue and red both has theirs bold no matter whether the user existed or not.
+Description: As I was testing out username enumeration I noticed that only on green the developer made it so that only users that exist would have the "Log in was unsuccessful" bold but when they don't exist, it becomes normal.
+Blue and red both has their's all bold no matter whether the user existed or not.
 Only green showed that if the user don't exist, it is not bold.

 <img src="https://user-images.githubusercontent.com/91004979/163270537-dc912cda-4b1c-4361-b990-62ec88357781.gif">